Usage Guide¶

 $ pip install libtmux

-The pytest plugin will be automatically detected via pytest, and the fixtures will be added.
+The plugin is automatically detected by pytest, and the fixtures are added.

 Real world usage¶